MarcusWolschon/osmeditor4android/documentation/docs/tutorials/mapbox-style.md

 Font selection is not supported, we render with a standard Android system font.

-None of the new "expression" functions are currently supported, however "old style" filter expressions are supported and interpolation linear, identity and exponential interpolation for numbers, colors and categories work for lots of the supported attributes.
+Only a very small number of the new "expression" functions are currently supported, however "old style" filter expressions are supported and interpolation linear, identity and exponential interpolation for numbers, colors and categories work for lots of the supported attributes.

 #### Style attributes